BRICCs Research Data Management Conference (2025)

 This is not an exhaustive list, and other topics are encouraged as well.

-Please use the submission link below to submit your position paper.
+Please use the submission link below to submit your proposal.
 Submissions will be accepted until June 20th.

 Below are the subcommittees helping organize and support the BRICCs RDM Conference Summer 2025: